SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 ##### 04/03/2016
 - Finished Web Design Book Of Trends 2013-2014
 - Finished The User Experience Guide Book For Product Manager | The Rise of Product Management
+- Finished The User Experience Guide Book For Product Manager | Product Managers in the Age of User Experience Design